MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation.md

 1. Select **OK** in the dialog to restart the SQL Server service.

 >[!IMPORTANT]
 > To enable Always On on SQL Server 2016, please install Windows Server Failover Cluster (WSFC) module on the host Windows Server.
-No WSFC configuration, or multiple nodes are required.
+No WSFC configuration, or multiple nodes configuration is required.
 Presence of the WSFC module only is required for the Always On check box to be enabled in SQL Server Configuration Manager.

 ### Enable startup trace flags